gonative-cc/sui-native/bitcoin_executor/README.md

 # Bitcoin Executor

 Bitcoin Executor is set of Sui packages (smart contracts) to process Bitcoin blocks and execute Bitcoin transactions.

 It's part of Bitcoin Execution Node powered by Sui and Walrus - it allows to trustlessly and permissionlessly execute Bitcoin on Sui.
 See Architecture section below for more details.

 This project is submitted to the [Kostas May Hackathon](https://x.com/kostascrypto/status/1918879265677819908)

 - [DEMO](./demo.md)

+## Why Trustless Bitcoin Node is important?

+Most of the users observe a state of a remote chain through a service providers.
+They need to trust the service providers and their API.
+Wallets also have similar trust assumption - you have to trust the Wallet RPC providers.

+Finally smart contracts on Sui don't have full access to Bitcoin state, which makes difficult to reason about Bitcoin state.
+This can be done with light clients (notably Natives' [Bitcoin SPV](https://github.com/gonative-cc/move-bitcoin-spv/).
+However, this requires indirect operations to access Bitcoin state: users / dapps need to send Bitcoin state with a proof rather than simply querying it on Sui.

+Built on [**Native Zero Trust Architecture**](https://www.gonative.cc/post/trust-models-in-blockchain-architecture), and powered by [Ika](https://ika.xyz/) 2PC-MPC, Trustless Bitcoin Node provides:

+- 👉 Fully mirror the Bitcoin State on Sui - you can
+- 👉 Simulate transactions
+- 👉 Grant Bitcoin users access to Sui assets based on Bitcoin execution / state.
+- 👉 Use advanced programmability patterns to execute native Bitcoin transactions.
+- 👉 Compose multi contract calls based in Bitcoin state or TX result.
+- 👉 Execute sophisticated flows, that include Bitcoin UTXOs.

+📢 Thanks to Sui Network scalability and [Native](https://gonative.cc) tech, **Bitcoin finally is fully programmable and scalable!**
+👉 you can trustlessly program and transfer access to Bitcoin assets without executing Bitcoin TXs.

+This is **completely new paradigm**!
+The Zero Trust Architecture at it's best!

 ## Architecture